 Other career events

 - Your Perspective is a monthly career orientation meeting for students and alumni of the Faculty of Humanities at Utrecht University.
-Each month we explore a different workfield or theme that is relevant for students of various disciplines within the humanities.

 - Once a year Utrecht University organises a Careers Day.
 This Careers Day offers the opportunity to sign up for workshops and trainings, and to meet recruiters at the careers fair.
-It’s also possible to participate in a job application training or have your résumé checked.